 Read Also: Cannabis: Therapeutic Uses That Are Proven or Under Investigation

 In particular, they relied on data from the first five states to legalize marijuana for recreational use.
-Alaska, California, Colorado, Oregon, and the state of Washington all had less than one EVALI case per 100,000 residents aged 12-64.
-In contrast, none of the states with the highest prevalence of EVALI (Utah, North Dakota, Minnesota, Delaware, and Indiana) has approved the recreational use of marijuana.
+Alaska, California, Colorado, Oregon, and the state of Washington all had fewer than one EVALI case per 100,000 residents aged 12-64.
+In contrast, none of the states with the highest prevalence of EVALI (Utah, North Dakota, Minnesota, Delaware, and Indiana) have approved the recreational use of marijuana.

 The results of the study should lead states to consider the possible unintended consequences of their policies prohibiting the consumption of marijuana while allowing the consumption of THC-E liquids.